lawnjelly/Misc/Batching/batching.md

 ### I use a large number of textures, so few items are being batched
 * Consider the use of texture atlases.
 As well as allowing batching, these reduce the need for state changes associated with changing texture.

+### I am seeing line artifacts appear on certain hardware
+* See the `uv_contract` project setting which can be used to solve this problem.

 ## Appendix
 #### Light scissoring threshold calculation